Herbstrith/pajeng/README.md

 Make PajeNG work with the new binary trace format(librastro+poti), which aims to increase the performance of the tool.
 To use the new format as input, one must use 'r' and the .rst file as parameters.Ex "./pj_validate -r rastro_file.rst" --working with pj_validate.
+--better performance if using the slightly modified librastro from my repository.